We're a group of concerned local residents who have been taking our government to court since 2021 to stop the A38 Derby junctions road scheme.

 Spread the word with your friends, family and colleagues via e-mail, WhatsApp or word of mouth.
 Lots of people have no idea this scheme is happening so please let them know.

-Thank you for over 825 pledges
+Thank you for nearly 1,000 pledges